meiyor/Time_Spectral_Granger_Causality_EEG/README.md

     a) Notch filter at 60 Hz.
     b) Bandpass filter (0.1–100 Hz).

+  4) **Channel Localization**
+     Standard 10–20 montage assignment for now

-  4) **ECG Artifact Removal**
+  5) **ECG Artifact Removal**

-     Status-lagged linear regression using ECG detrended and filtered signal between 1-100Hz.
+     Stage-lagged linear regression using ECG detrended and filtered signal between 1-100Hz.
 OLS regressor is used with a window of 80ms and including the derivative components of the ECG filtered signal.
 No Ridge regularization is needed.

-  5)  **Artifact Reduction**
+  6)  **Artifact Reduction**

     a) ASR-based cleaning (light EMG suppression).
     b) ICA decomposition (runica).
     c) Automatic IC rejection (heuristic-based) adding light severity suppressing for avoiding GC matrices singularity - even using pseudoinverse approaches.

-   5) **Re-referencing**
+  7) **Re-referencing**
        Average reference or Fz reference.

-  7) **Channel Localization**

-     Standard 10–20 montage assignment

   8) **GC Analysis** (optional) **can be evaluated later**

-     Time-domain and spectral GC via **MVGC toolbox**
+     Time-domain and spectral GC via **MVGC toolbox**, explained in the following section.

 After executing this preprocessing command you will observe the following **.mat** files.
 The filename string will contain the suffix you added as input before the .mat extension.
 In this case the suffix string is empty.
 This is done for evaluation a comparison between different preprocessing options and for facilitating the exploration of resulting files across the **result_plots**, **preprocessed_save**, and **GC_estimation** folders.